getreu/tp-note/docs/source/tp-note--manpage.md

 :   Whenever _Tp-Note_ opens a note file, it synchronizes its YAML-metadata
     with its filename. '`--no-filename-sync`' disables the synchronization.
-    Mainly useful is this flag in scripts for testing '`.md`'-files.
+    Mainly useful is this flag in scripts for testing '`.txt`'-files.
     See section EXIT STATUS for more details.
 The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronisation.